prabdhal/UnityTechnicalChallenge_PrabdeepDhaliwal/README.md

 ## How to Download and Play
 To download the project and play, follow these steps:

-- Click on the "Code" button on the project's GitHub repository.
+1. In the project's GitHub repository, locate the "Releases" section on the right panel and click on "Playable Desktop Build."
-- Select "Download ZIP" from the dropdown menu.
+2. Under "Assets," select "Standalone_Build.zip" to begin downloading the game files.
-- Unzip the downloaded file and navigate to the UnityTechnicalChallenge_PrabdeepDhaliwal-master -> Builds -> Standalone_Build folder.
+3. Once the download is complete, extract the contents of "Standalone_Build.zip."
-- Open the .exe file to start the game.
+4. Open the extracted folder and double-click on "NEX Level Gaming Challenge.exe" to launch the game.

 ## How to Play
 - **Movement**: Use the WASD keys (keyboard) or left stick (gamepad) to move.